abetusk/dev/projects/laser-spike/laser-spike.md

 This could be caused by a short or break in the power lines.
 Another possible source is a bad regulator or low battery.
+It's good practice to also make sure the battery is fully charged and seeing if a fully charged battery fixes the problem before trouble-shooting further.

 To track down where the error is, consider the following steps: